 In spite of that, most of my time goes to Thieves.
 I keep thinking the next revision will be THE ONE.
 Then it’s ready to pitch to agents.
 Just as soon as I change this one thing.
 And this other thing.
 And, oh, a beta reader has more suggestions!
 Better make those changes, too.

-When Domet signed my copy of her book, I asked her how she transitioned from the stage of making one more revision to actively seeking an agent.
+When Domet signed my copy of The Guineveres, I asked her how she transitioned from the stage of making one more revision to actively seeking an agent.